Updated October 2020

 2001 – Stratis was acquired by Regus.
 Stratis had 12 centers with 3 under development for a $10 million deal.

-2003 – Peter Kershaw, original founder of HQ Global Workplaces, bought back the European operations of HQ, which became known as Executive Offices Group (EOG), a prominent high-end serviced office operator in London.
-EOG was subsequently sold in 2005 to Morgan Stanley Real Estate Fund.
+2003 – Peter Kershaw, original founder of HQ Global Workplaces, bought back the European operations of HQ, which became known as Executive Offices Group (EOG), a high-end serviced office operator in London.
+In 2005, EOG was sold to Morgan Stanley Real Estate Fund.
 In 2013, when EOG operated 28 serviced office locations in London, it was bought by Queensgate Investments and rebranded in 2014 to become London Executive Offices (LEO).
 In 2018, LEO was sold to Celvam Management with 38 buildings, and rebranded again to become The Argyll Club.

 > 2004 – Around this time, there was accelerating adoption of personal computers, Internet usage, storage technology and data access speeds, which began to open new opportunities and greater acceptance of virtual and flexible working.

 2005 – The official first “coworking space” opened in San Francisco by Brad Neuberg.
 That same year, the first Impact Hub coworking space launched in London.
-Today there are over 80 Impact Hubs across the world with more than 11,000 members.
+Today there are over 100 Impact Hubs across 50+ countries with more than 16,000 members.